 The landing spot

 The Dolphins ran 11-personnel on 78% of snaps in 2025, second in the league.
 The receiver group accounts for 78% of the team's target volume.
 Volume is not a question.
-Distribution is the question.
+Distribution is the only remaining question, and there are very few mouths to feed.

 The quarterback math